Fundian Channel-Browns Bank Area of Interest (AOI)

 Research and Publications

-- Ecological risk assessment of the Fundian Channel-Browns Bank Area of Interest (2023).
-For the document, contact MaritimesMPAs@dfo-mpo.gc.ca.
+- Summary of the ecological risk assessment for the Fundian Channel-Browns Bank Area of Interest (2023).
+For the full publication, contact MaritimesMPAs@dfo-mpo.gc.ca

 - Socio-Economic Profile (Marine Harvest Activities) Fundian Channel – Browns Bank Area of Interest (2021)

 - Biophysical and Ecological Overview of the Fundian Channel-Browns Bank Area of Interest (2020)

 - Offshore Ecologically and Biologically Significant Areas in the Scotian Shelf Bioregion (2016)

 - Offshore Ecologically and Biologically Significant Areas in the Scotian Shelf Bioregion (2014)

 We are using multiple approaches to fully involve First Nations, Indigenous peoples, other governments, the public, and relevant industries in the design of the proposed Fundian Channel-Browns Bank MPA.